MASTIX

 Interactive Analytics

-Because scenarios reuse the same analytical foundation, teams can explore lighter changes during the working session.
-Broader balance-sheet scenarios can still run as controlled portfolio-scale analyses rather than overnight requests.
+Because scenarios reuse the same analytical foundation, teams can test assumptions during the working session instead of turning every follow-up into an overnight request.
+Broader balance-sheet scenarios can still run as controlled portfolio-scale analyses when needed.

 Complete Attribution